SaeedBeheshti/Django-CBV-API-blog-accounting-website/README.md

-This is a project for blog website with CBV and I used Api in it for accounting and CRUDing datas.
+This is a blog website project built with Django using Class-Based Views (CBVs) and Django REST Framework for API implementation.
-It has viewsets,unit -testing, Authentication API,swagger for ducumenting APIS ,serializers and ...
+It includes account management and CRUD operations through APIs, implemented with ViewSets, Serializers, and Authentication APIs.
-I deployed this project on Docker server and I used Redis for it too.
+The project also features Swagger documentation, unit testing, and Redis integration for performance optimization.

-Thanks for reading ;)
+Finally, it is containerized and deployed with Docker.